tidycozydev/tidycozydev/README.md

 I'm mostly a Java/backend developer and a self-taught DevOps (Jenkins + Kubernetes).

-If you need a hand, I'll be messing around here on this repository, and here : [tidycozy.dev](https://tidycozy.dev/)
+If you need a hand, I'll be around here, on this repository, and here : [tidycozy.dev](https://tidycozy.dev/)